Morwenn/cpp-sort/doc/sorter-adapters.md

 The specific sorting algorithms used by `small_array_sorter` mostly correspond to [sorting networks](https://en.wikipedia.org/wiki/Sorting_network) of a given size.
-There are specializatized algorithms for the sizes 0 to 32.
-The following grid documents the number of comparisons and the number of swaps made by every
+There are specialized algorithms for the sizes 0 to 32.
+The following table documents the number of comparisons and the number of swaps made by every
 algorithm:

 Size | comparisons | swaps